-Ryu, ‘pen team on 2-hitter, Blue Jays beat depleted Braves
+Ryu, ‘pen team on 3-hitter, Blue Jays beat depleted Braves

 Ryu (1-1) struck out eight as he showed the form that produced a majors-leading 2.32 ERA for the Dodgers in 2019.
 The left-hander from South Korea had an 8.00 ERA in his first two starts for Toronto.

+“I wish this win would have come a lot earlier,” Ryu said through a translator.
+“I guess the third time is the charm.
+I hope this sets me up for future success.”

 Ryu signed a four-year, $80 million contract with the Blue Jays in December.
+The strong start helped the Blue Jays end a three-game losing streak.

+“That’s the guy we were expecting, changing speeds, keeping hitters off balance,” Toronto manager Charlie Montoyo said.
+“That’s a great sign for us, that he pitched like that, and a boost for us.”

 The Braves were forced to recast their lineup after placing Ozzie Albies and Matt Adams on the injured list and giving Freddie Freeman a day off.